apache/incubator-stormcrawler-site/README.md

 docker compose up build
 ```

 which will create a folder `_site`.
-This is the content, which needs to be copied afterwards to the `asf-site` branch.
+This is the content, which needs to be copied after wards to the `asf-site` branch.
+If you wish to see a preview for your branch, you can use `asf-staging` to see a copy hosted under: https://stormcrawler.staged.apache.org/